Miss World: Miss World Beach Beauty (Discontinued Event)

 Miss World Beach Beauty was a swimsuit or fast-track competition.
-The Beach Beauty event started in 2003, when the Miss World Organization first held fast-track events to automatically give a semifinal spot to some of the delegates.
-This event allowed the Miss World delegates (over 100) to have a chance to be in the semifinals.
-The winner made the semifinals automatically.
+The Beach Beauty event started in 2003, when the Miss World Organization first held fast-track events to automatically give a semi-final spot to some of the delegates.
+This event allowed the Miss World delegates (over 100) to have a chance to be in the semi-finals.
+The winner made the semi-finals automatically.
 The Beach Beauty event showcased different swimsuits designed by Miss World 1975, Wilnelia Merced.
-In 2015, the organisation eliminated the swimsuit competition from the pageant.
+In 2013,The Beach Beauty event replaced swimsuit with Balinese sarong.
+While in 2015, the organisation eliminated the swimsuit competition from the pageant.

 Miss World hosts and artists

 The following is a list Miss World hosts and invited artists through the years.